We're Not in Kansas Anymore: Casting

 The producers were looking for an actor who could portray Silver as a "quirky kid who moves to her own beat".
 Sachs explained that Jessica Stroup "came in dressed for the part, artsy and quirky, and she had her hair up and she had a bandana.
 She nailed it."
 The producers were fans of Tristan Wilds for his acting on The Wire, and hoped to hire him as Dixon from the start of casting.
 When asked about Michael Steger, who portrays Navid, Sachs said "he's just great".
 Rob Estes, the last actor to join the series, was a previous cast member of the first Beverly Hills, 90210 spin-off, Melrose Place.
 Estes was sought by The CW to play Harry, but was contracted on the drama Women's Murder Club.
 When that series was canceled, Sachs called Estes and explained the spin-off to him, and he thought it was a great idea.
 Sachs promised that although he was playing a parent, he would not "be furniture... as in the seldom seen or heard parents who populate many youth-centric series, like the Walsh parents on the original 90210."

 Following rumors of cast members from Beverly Hills, 90210 appearing on the spin-off, The CW confirmed that Shannen Doherty, Jennie Garth, Tori Spelling and Joe E. Tata would be returning in recurring roles as their original characters.
 Sachs was familiar with Garth, and talked to her about a possible role in the series.
 Garth agreed to star on the series without reading a script after brainstorming ideas with Sachs.
 The producers offered Garth a role as a series regular, but she opted to sign on as a recurring character.
 Doherty decided to appear after talking with Sachs, but her appearance was moved to the second episode.
 Sachs described Tata's casting as an accident; a friend told Sachs that he had seen Tata in a store, which led to the offer of a recurring role in the series.
 Sachs said that Tata was ecstatic about the idea and agreed.
 After reading the script, Spelling expressed interest in returning, and the writers decided to give her character her own fashion line.
-Spelling was scheduled to appear in the premiere, but due to personal reasons and the birth of her daughter, she opted to appear later in the season.
+Spelling was scheduled to appear in the premiere, but for personal reasons and the birth of her daughter, she opted to appear later in the season.
 On August 11, it was reported that Spelling had pulled out of the series after discovering that she was receiving less pay than Garth and Doherty.
 Spelling asked for her salary of $20,000 per episode to be increased to match their salaries—$40,000 to $50,000 per episode—but when denied she left the show altogether.